JGCRI/moirai/indata/FAO_iso_VMAP0_ctry_readme.txt

 13 Oct 2015
 Alan Di Vittorio

+The FAO_iso_VMAP0_ctry.csv file was updated June 2018

 Started with the FAO_gtap_gcam_ctry.csv as described below

-FAO data used here includes 1997-2007, so these mappings may not apply to other periods.
+FAO data used here includes 1997-2016, so these mappings may not apply to other periods.

 Raster FAO country file: fao_ctry_rast.bil
 Based on VMAP0 data, with Timor-Leste added